infinityworks/data-academy-cloudformation-example/README.md

 The template only contains a resources section.
 There are two resources being deployed:

-* **Lambda Function Role**: The functions execution role, this dictates what the function can and cannot do within the AWS account.
+- **Lambda Function Role**: The functions execution role, this dictates what the function can and cannot do within the AWS account.
-* **Lambda Function**: The lambda function itself.
+- **Lambda Function**: The lambda function itself.

 Upload the deployment template to S3, using the same commands as above, and create a new CloudFormation stack.
 Once the CloudFormation stack has been deployed, manually invoke the lambda in the console (or using the CLI).
 N.B.
-When deployinbg roles using CloudFormation you must also include the following flag: `--capabilities CAPABILITY_IAM`.
+When deploying roles using CloudFormation you must also include the following flag: `--capabilities CAPABILITY_IAM`.

 **Exercise 2**: Extend the function code to list all objects in a specified S3 bucket.
 You will need to use Boto3 to do this.
 The required function can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.list_objects).
 Since the function is now interacting with S3, you will also need to update the function role.
 Add a new policy to the lambda execution role, similar to the LambdaLogsPolicy which adds the permissions to list s3 objects.
 This [guide](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-execution-role-s3-bucket/) will help.